codeborne/klite/jdbc/README.md

 * Small and simple, doesn't include vulnerable dependencies nor requires java.desktop module
 * No mandatory author name, which can be useless when pair programming or caring about collective code ownership
 * Filepath is not part of changeset unique ID, enabling moving changesets between files easily (refactoring)
-* Every team can structure their IDs in any way, even prefixing with author or using date-time notation, to minimize conflicts.
+* To minimize conflicts, every team can structure their IDs in their own way, e.g. prefixing with author or using date-time notation
 * More reliable locking that will not be left due to crash (PG advisory lock)
-* Provides simpler way to treat changes and failures with onChange and onFail attributes.
+* Provides simpler way to treat changes and failures with onChange and onFail attributes
-* Allows changesets to modify the db_changelog table for refactoring (it is re-read if changes are detected).
+* Allows changesets to modify the db_changelog table for refactoring (it is re-read if changes are detected)
-* Allows writing changesets in Kotlin code via [ChangeSet](src/migrator/ChangeSet.kt) constructor.
+* Allows writing changesets in Kotlin code via [ChangeSet](src/migrator/ChangeSet.kt) constructor
-* For simple Liquibase migration, use `--include` [migrator/liquibase.sql](src/migrator/liquibase.sql), or modify the changeset for your own needs
+* To migrate from Liquibase, use `--include` [migrator/liquibase.sql](src/migrator/liquibase.sql), or copy the changeset with your modifications to your `db.sql`

 Advantages over Flyway:
 * Multiple changesets per file, convenient to work with